astronomer/airflow-guides/guides/managing-dependencies.md

 ## Dependencies with Task Groups

-[Task groups](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html#taskgroups) are a UI grouping concept released with Airflow 2 that can visually group tasks in the Airflow UI.
+[Task groups](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html#taskgroups) are a UI grouping concept available in Airflow 2+ that can visually group tasks in the Airflow UI.
 For more on task groups in general, including how to create them and when to use them, check out our [task groups guide](https://www.astronomer.io/guides/task-groups).

-When working with dependencies within task groups, it is important to note that dependencies can be set both inside and outside the group.
+When working with task groups, it is important to note that dependencies can be set both inside and outside the group.
 For example, in the DAG code below we have a start task, a task group with two dependent tasks, and an end task that need to happen sequentially.
 The dependencies between the two tasks in the task group are set within the task group's context (`t1 >> t2`).
 The dependencies between the task group and the start/end tasks are set within the DAG's context (`t0 >> tg1 >> t3`).

 ```python
 t0 = DummyOperator(task_id='start')